Indonesians burn Australian flags over spying reports

 About 200 people marched to the heavily fortified Australian embassy in Jakarta - the scene of a 2004 bombing that killed 10 people - to demand an apology over the alleged spying, which prompted Yudhoyono to downgrade diplomatic relations with Canberra on Wednesday.

-Many of the protesters carried banners lambasting their southern neighbour, including one saying, "We are ready for war with Australia".
+Many of the protesters carried banners lambasting their southern neighbor, including one saying, "We are ready for war with Australia".

 Other protesters in the Central Javanese city of Yogyakarta burned Australian flags in a show of anger, though the demonstrations were smaller than police had expected.